Azure/AzureDataLake/docs/Hands_on_Labs/USQL_HOL.md

                     ClickedUrls     string,

                     INDEX sl_idx CLUSTERED (UserId ASC)
-                          PARTITIONED BY HASH (UserId) INTO 2
+                          DISTRIBUTED BY HASH (UserId) INTO 2
         );

         INSERT INTO SearchLog1 SELECT * FROM master.dbo.SearchlogView;

         CREATE TABLE SearchLog2(
                INDEX sl_idx CLUSTERED (UserId ASC)
-               PARTITIONED BY HASH (UserId) INTO 2
+               DISTRIBUTED BY HASH (UserId) INTO 2
         ) AS SELECT * FROM master.dbo.SearchlogView; // You can use EXTRACT or SELECT in the AS clause

 You can now query the tables in the same way that you queried the unstructured data.
 Instead of creating a rowset using EXTRACT, you now can simply refer to the table name.